pAP3R/recur/README.md

 #### Prices

 The Prices page is merely there as an experiment.
 You can configure pairs in the `cb_coins` list and it will show up in the Prices page, and order menus.
 This page will turn into a quick recap of prices.
-I learned templates doing this, it was fun.
+I began the project with this to learn templates, it was fun.

 #### Orders

-The orders page, naturally, handles the orders.
-The top half contains a nav menu with two different tables, one to display all currently configured recurring orders, the other to display a table with all order entries.
-The lower half of the page contains an order form.
-Currently, it's only possible to place market orders.
-You can make one time purchases right there, or set up recurring orders on a daily, weekly or monthly schedule.
-I have a bootstrap calendar in there right now that I'll hook up for more advanced scheduling.

-Orders are created within the 'Create Order' form, obviously.
-Select your target asset, enter an amount you want to spend and select whether you'd like this to be a recurring order or a one time thing.
-Both options **place** the order, but a recurring order will create a new entry in the recurring orders table, as well as an entry in the order history.
+Couple crude options for setting up orders on a schedule-- may or may not hook the bootstrap calendar up.
+Orders are placed at the time of creation, an option to NOT do that could probably be made.

 Should you wish to pause a recurring order, the 'Deactivate' button can be used.
 This will make it so that even if the orders "trigger" (scheduled date) fires, no order will be run.

 You can also reactivate a scheduled order if you change your mind.
-However, orders which are overdue will need to be recreated.
-I have a solution, will get to it soon.

-**Remember:** If the app is not running, the orders will not fire.
+Orders which are overdue can be de-activated and re-activated, which will trigger them and **all other enabled and overdue orders to fire.**

 ## Setup